LindsayMcCulloch/citi-bike_challenge/README.md

 * `citi-bike-visualisations.twb` Tableau public workbook containing the visualisations/dashboard/story for this data

 **Analysis folder**
-* `citi-bike data analysis.md` is a markdown file containing the written analysis for thsi challenge
+* `citi-bike data analysis.md` is a markdown file containing the written analysis for this challenge
 * `.png` files for each visualisation used in the `citi-bike data analysis.md`

 **Resources folder**